-You may get an email promising the attached information offers coronavirus safety measures, or information shared by the World Health Organization (WHO) if you click on the link, or a similar email pretending to be from a reputable news source, such as the Wall Street Journal (WSJ).
+You may get an email promising the attached information offers coronavirus safety measures, or information shared by the World Health Organisation (WHO) if you click on the link, or a similar email pretending to be from a reputable news source, such as the Wall Street Journal (WSJ).

 In another example, an email impersonating a healthcare company’s IT team asked people to register for a seminar “about this deadly virus.”
-Anyone who didn’t question why IT was organizing the meeting clicked to register.
+Anyone who didn’t question why IT was organising the meeting clicked to register.
 By filling out the form, they gave their details to hackers.